amitabrepo/I6/README.md

 - 👋 End-to-End Automation Testing with Cypress and Cucumber

 Multi-browser framework for End-to-End Automation Testing with Cypress, Cucumber and Page Object Model.
-The test example was performed on the "I6" website.
+The test example was performed on the "I6" website...

 ## ✨ Pre-requisites: